brianhuffman/game-notes/baba-is-you.md

 ### D. Treasury

-Push rock to square down 1 and left 1 from starting position.
+Push rock to square down 1 and left 1 from its starting position.
 Make key-is-more.
 Wait 4 times.
 Make key-is-push.
 Break rock-is-push.
-Push key to doo  r.
+Push key to door.

 ### E. Looking for a Heart